insidemordecai/insidemordecai/README.md

 ### Yellow There 👋😄

-You can reach me via [email] or social media
+You can reach me via [email] or social media, preferrably Twitter but any can do...
+Also, have a look at my portfolio at [insidemordecai.com](https://insidemordecai.com)

 <!--
 - 🌱 I’m currently learning Flutter
 - 💬 Coming soon: Update to my portfolio
-- ⚡ Find my blog on anything cars / motorsport at [Drive Talks]
+- ⚡
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - ⚡ Fun fact: ...